maxrchung/THRUSTIN/README.md

 ## Overloading
 Some commands are overloaded, meaning putting 0, 1, 2 arguments for a command could lead to different things.
 I'll try and show this too using (parentheses).
 There are gonna be repeated commands too since some commands are the same across different phases.
 I guess I'll just copy paste something for that.

-## Chief
+## Chief(tain)
-Chief is the host of the lobby.
-We have a micromeme where we say "Chief is callin'" periodically, and this is an attempt to link our life into this game so we took the chance and replaced references of host with Chief.
+Chief is the host of a lobby.
+We have a micromeme where we say "Chief is callin'" periodically, and this is an attempt to link our life into this game so we took the chance and replaced references of lobby host with Chief.
 Respect.

+We also have Chieftains.
+Yeah, I realize this is a bit confusing, but I think it's kind of cool.
+Chieftains are global admins of the server and can do Chief commands on top of a few other things.

 ## Endless Lobby
 We have a thing called an endless lobby that anyone can more easily join and play in.
 This lobby kind of hangs around mostly forever, until someone gets 256 points, and anyone is pretty much free to join and play unless 2 billion people join.